codeface-io/SwiftObserver/readme.md

     }
     ~~~

-	Swift will infer the type of `latestUpdate` so you don't need to write `typealias UpdateType = Event`.
+	Swift will infer the update type from `latestUpdate`, so you don't need to write `typealias UpdateType = Event`.

 * Combined variables as well as combined observation sometimes request the latest update from their constituting observables.
 Therefor, observables offer the `latestUpdate` property, which is also a way for other clients to actively get the current update state in addition to observing it.